 - Sour Cream - use greek yogurt if you don't like or want to use sour cream.
 You could also use a vegan greek yogurt or sour cream as a substitution too.

 - Spinach- instead of using frozen chopped spinach, you could sauté fresh baby spinach in some olive oil or butter, then combine it with the artichokes.
+This might add a little more moisture, so be sure to cook down the spinach.

 Typically, this dip is served straight up in a dish paired with veggies, but there are so many other ways to serve this!